 Wholesaling is great as it gives you the ability to buy and sell when and where you want to.
 You can even choose how to sell your products, so this is a great option for an entrepreneur with enough startup capital.

 A new type of online retailer known as “dropshipper” has become popular among eCommerce entrepreneurs with little startup capital.
-A dropshipper is a retailer who doesn’t keep any stock but earns commission on orders transferred to his wholesale supplier.
+A dropshipper is a retailer who doesn’t keep any stock but earns commission on orders transferred to his wholesale dealer.
 The biggest advantage of this retail fulfillment method is that you don’t need to own or keep the stock you’re selling.
 When you receive a new order, you simply pass it on to your wholesale partner who handles the product shipping and takes a commission on that. eCommerce businesses that run on a dropshipping model are hugely reliant on wholesale suppliers and need to be strategic about choosing the right partner.

 Both business models are great options but are suited for different entrepreneurs.

 Want to Learn More?

 - Best Dropshipping Products to Sell in Fall